From Noncommutative Geometry to Random Matrix Theory: Bootstrapping the loop equations

-It was rigorously proven in \cite{HKP} that the search space for this model has dimension one.
-Furthermore positivity constraints can be derived but require a slightly more general setting.
-For details see \cite{HKP}.
-The results were the following graphs.
+Positivity constraints for mixed moments can be derived but require a slightly more general setting.

+Unlike the approach in \cite{bootstraps}, we considered the moments of all words.
+By doing this we were able to prove in \cite{HKP} that the search space for this model has dimension one.
+The results are displayed in Figure \ref{fig:quartic 2 0 search space}.
 One interesting feature is that the relation between $m_{2}$ and $g$ appears to be linear for values of $g$ below the phase transition \cite{glaser}.
 This is also what was observed analytically in the type $(1,0)$ quartic in \cite{First paper}.

 By generating all the loop equations using \textit{Maple} we found the following remarkable formulas for moments in terms of $g$ and the second moment $m_{2}$:

 Note that the trace powers and therefore moments of this Dirac ensemble do not have a clear formula.
 These trace powers were studied closely in \cite{Sanchez}.
 With the above formulas and those borrowed from \cite{Sanchez} we have